 Families can find several great activities to do while in Copenhagen, even if you have young children.
-Pack your bags, book your flight, and plan your itinerary for a memorable and fantastic family trip!
+Pack your bags, book your Direct Flights to Copenhagen, and plan your itinerary for a memorable and fantastic family trip!

 You and your children will make memories visiting two of the oldest amusement parks in the world, seeing the iconic Little Mermaid statue, exploring museums, visiting a zoo, and taking a canal tour.
 Each day will be a true adventure.